 - Remember that in responding to the media, you can be seen as representing and speaking for the university.
 Personal opinions should be clearly and carefully identified as such.

 - Issues that should not be discussed with reporters are 1) legal issues, 2) personnel issues, 3) questions that involve university integrity, such as ethics or issues that may result in harm to others, or 4) a campus crisis or emergency.
-Refer all such inquiries to the communications officer.
+Refer all such inquiries to the media relations coordinator.

-Any media inquiries regarding Heritage University faculty or staff should be referred to the communications officer or human resources director.
-Only public information may be provided without the employee's written approval.
+Any media inquiries regarding Heritage University faculty or staff should be referred to the media relations coordinator or human resources director.
+Only public information may be provided without the employee’s written approval.
 Public information is the following: verification of employment, name of job title/position, full or part-time status, name of department, department address and phone number, employment starting date.